Week 7 — Post-Production Lab: Montage & Voice

 - Text should clarify or destabilize—not over-explain

-From Sound Wave to Digital Signal
+Sound Waves to Digital Signals

 Sound is physical: a vibration moving through air as waves of compression and rarefaction.
 When those waves reach a microphone, the diaphragm moves in response, converting mechanical motion into an electrical signal.
 That analogue signal is then sampled — measured thousands of times per second — and converted into binary data.
 This is the analogue-to-digital conversion at the heart of all digital audio.